 When you place a cake in the back of a car, weather in a box or just stacked on a cake board, you want to make sure it doesn’t move around as you drive.
 The easiest way to do this is to place the cake or box on top of a non-slip mat.

-The best option is a silicone baking mat that is a little larger than your cake.
+The best option is a silicone baking mat like this that is a little larger than your cake.
 Put the mat down first and then place the cake on top of it.
 The non-slip mat will prevent the cake from sliding around as you drive and ensure that your cake arrives safely!

 If you do not have a silicone baking mat, use a silicone pot holder, a rubber can opener, a yoga mat or even a rubber cabinet liner.
 Anything that would help grip the cake (rubber, silicone, plastic etc) will work!